gilzoide/lallegro/README.md

 A more Lua-style API is being created (the `.lua` files) as well, with auto destroyed objects, metatables/metamethods, iterators, functional stuff, etc...
 And it'll all be documented!
+See the [high level Lua wrappers document](luaapi.md) for an overview.

 Differences between the Allegro C API and this one is detailed in the [API diff document](apidiff.md).